 How Long After Tomatoes Flower Do They Produce Fruit?
 (Phase 4: Tomato Fruit Development)

-After successful self pollination, tomato plants can produce fruit 28 to 85 days after flowering.
-It really depends on the variety.
+After successful self-pollination, tomato plants can produce fruit 28 to 85 days after flowering, depending on the variety.

-Some of the fastest-maturing tomato varieties, such as 4th of July, can produce fruit as soon as 28 days after flowering (49 days after transplant).
+Some of the fastest-maturing tomato varieties, such as the Fourth of July Hybrid, can produce fruit as soon as 28 days after flowering (49 days after transplant).

 After initial fruit production, tomato plants can continue to bear fruit for weeks or months – right up until the first fall frost.
 You might be able to get a little more out of them in a greenhouse or with proper cold protection (such as row covers).